 Property and equipment consist of land, building, furniture, and equipment and are stated at cost.
-The Association capitalizes property and equipment over \$2,000.
+The Association capitalizes property and equipment purchases over \$2,000 with estimated useful lives greater than one year.
 Lesser amounts are expensed.
 When assets are retired or otherwise disposed of, the cost and related accumulated depreciation are removed from the accounts, and any resulting gain or loss is recognized in income for the period.
 The cost of maintenance and repairs is charged to expense as incurred.
 Depreciation is calculated on the straight-line basis over the useful lives of the assets:

-Buildings 5-39 years
+Buildings and improvements 5-39 years

 Equipment 3-10 years

 Furniture & fixtures 3-10 years

 Computer equipment & software 3-5 years